Skip to main content

 We can investigate:

-• complaints relating to a breach of Premises Licence, for example, noise from a venue's outside area beyond the hours permitted on their licence - this will also need to be referred to our Licensing team
+• complaints relating to a breach of Premises Licence, for example, noise from a venue's outside area beyond the hours allowed on their licence - this will also need to be referred to our Licensing team

 • noise from intruder alarms